huggingface/datasets/docs/source/index.rst

 Smart caching: never wait for your data to process several times 🤗 Datasets currently provides access to ~100 NLP datasets and ~10 evaluation metrics and is designed to let the community easily add and share new datasets and evaluation metrics.
 You can browse the full set of datasets with the live 🤗 Datasets viewer.

 🤗 Datasets originated from a fork of the awesome TensorFlow Datasets and the HuggingFace team want to deeply thank the TensorFlow Datasets team for building this amazing library.
-More details on the differences between 🤗 Datasets and tfds can be found in the section Main differences between 🤗 Datasets and tfds.
+More details on the differences between 🤗 Datasets and `tfds` can be found in the section Main differences between 🤗 Datasets and `tfds`.

 Contents
 ---------------------------------